-GP Suspension 25MM Cartridge System for 14+ Bagger
+GP Suspension 25MM Cartridge Kit for 14-22 Bagger

-GP Suspension Cartridge kits include a spring set, specifically selected by a master setup technician based on the riding information you choose.
+GP Suspension Cartridges include a spring set, specifically selected by a master setup technician based on your individual riding information.
 Kits are built to order per your order specifications.
 Lead time is only about 4-5 weeks.

 *Please leave your approx weight in the order notes at checkout.
 This is important information needed when building your specific kit.